Cost of LivingUpdated May 2026

 How does Fresno compare to other west cities?

-Among western cities in our database, Fresno ranks as one of the more affordable options for cost of living.
+Among western cities in our database, Fresno ranks near the middle for cost of living.
 Nearby alternatives include Visalia and Modesto.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Fresno?